aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-alb/README.md

 );
 ```

 The crux of the mesh infrastrcute lies in the `MeshStack`.
-As with other constructs, defining mesh components in the CDK is really easy.
-Since we deploy the `appmesh.Mesh` construct in the `BaseStack`, we can reference it in the `MeshStack` through parent Stacks and add virtual nodes and routers.

-For example, in the code snippet below, we create a new `VirtualNode` and assign it the `mesh` from the `BaseStack`, and set it's service discovery to the internal ALB defined in the `ServiceDiscoveryStack`.
+For example, in the code snippet below, we create a new `VirtualNode` and assign it the `mesh` prop, and set the service discovery to the internal ALB defined in the `ServiceDiscoveryStack`.

 ```c
 // Virtual node with DNS service discovery